jaredtritz/jsonsails-readthedocs/source/module_ide/ezconfig.rst

 Ez Configuration
 ================

-The EzConfig has three parts, and each of these config parts is viewable under its own tab in the IDE, at the root node of a module, or the refnode of a module.
+The EzConfig has three parts, the script, JSON, and GUI.
+Each of these config parts is viewable under its own tab in the IDE, at the root node of a module, or the refnode of a module.

-#.
-JSON
-#.
-Script
-#.
-GUI

-The EzConfig script produces an EzConfig GUI interface, which in turn is used to edit the config JSON.
+The script produces an EzConfig GUI interface, which in turn is used to edit the config JSON.
 The config JSON is a per-module data structure which can be used in the module code to configure the module.